castroCrea/crewAi_test/README.md

-# MArket script to help in invest
+# CrewAi test

+Ask a question about life to an Psychologist, coach and Life Journalist AI

 ## install